Brotenko/QualityQuest/Docs/Technical Specifications/docs/use-case-diagramme.md

 ![](diagrams/PlayerAudience_Client.svg)

 Via the PlayerAudience-Client, the individual participant, as part of the audience, has the possibility to vote on the decisions that occur in the game.
-The PlayerAudience-Client is also acts as an actor for the server.
+The PlayerAudience-Client also acts as an actor for the server.
 ***

 ## Server